EwenG/badigeon2/API.md

   - classifier: classifier string, if needed
   - version: required, string version
   - jar-file: required, path to jar file
+  - jar-signature-file: optional, path to jar signature
   - class-dir: required, used to find the pom file
   - repository: A map with an :id and a :url key representing the remote repository where the artifacts are to be deployed.
 The :id is used to find credentials in the settings.xml file when authenticating to the repository
   - credentials: When authenticating to a repository, the credentials are searched in the maven settings.xml file, using the repository :id, unless the "credentials" parameter is used. credentials must be a map with the following optional keys: :username, :password, :private-key, :passphrase
-  - allow-unsigned?: When set to true, allow deploying non-snapshot versions of unsigned artifacts.
-Default to false.

 ## `badigeon2.jlink/jlink`